Manually Move the Data Directory

 This guide assumes that:

-• The current folder is: /var/www/owncloud/data
+• The current Docker volume folder is: <mount-point>/oc

-• The new folder is: /mnt/owncloud/data
+• The new Docker volume folder is: <mount-point>/oc-new

 • ownCloud’s database name is owncloud